rikfair/undated/docs/tutorial.rst

 --------------------

 The ``Deriver`` will try and derive the format from most common date presentations.
-The code below is definately not how the package has been designed to be used but it does show the various date formats that can be accepted.
+The code below is definitely not how the package has been designed to be used but it does show the various date formats that can be accepted.

 .. code-block:: python3